WJSR

 WJSR (100.9 FM) is a broadcast radio station licensed to Lakeside, Virginia, serving Richmond and Petersburg in Virginia.
-WJSR is owned and operated by SummitMedia, and broadcasts a classic hits format.
+WJSR is owned and operated by SummitMedia, and broadcasts an urban contemporary radio format.
 The station's studios are located west of Richmond proper in unincorporated Chesterfield County, and its transmitter is located in Mechanicsville, Virginia.

 WJSR is licensed by the FCC to broadcast in the HD Radio (hybrid) format.

 Programming and corporate history

 101.1 FM

 When WRFK-FM (106.5) was planning to sign off as an NPR station in March 1988, it was clear that a new NPR station must be found.
 Commonwealth Public Broadcasting Corporation, owners of WCVE-TV and WCVW-TV, applied for and received, a license to temporarily broadcast at 101.1 until a suitable permanent frequency could be found.
 From March 1988 to October 1989, 101.1 was the home of WCVE-FM and NPR.
 After WCVE-FM moved to a permanent home at 88.9, the 101.1 frequency went dark.